Interview by Simona Serban

 One of your more temporal-based projects, Hypnos, where 6500 images were compiled and over-painted, is made with an interactive element that allows the images to respond to a viewer based on their positioning relative to the image.
 What do you aim to trigger in the observer’s mind following this immersive approach?

-You had a new solo exhibition, It’s not the end of the world, at Herringer Kiss Gallery that ened on March 5; what did the public discovered in this new experience?
+You had a new solo exhibition, It’s not the end of the world, at Herringer Kiss Gallery that ended on March 5; what did the public discover in this new experience?

 “It’s not the end of the world” includes fourteen recent works and flows through the entire gallery space.
 Work from the “Situations” series dominates, and my recurring cast of figures appears throughout in their temporal environments.
 In addition, there are images that are directly printed on folded aluminium, lightboxes and two new moving image works that I’m particularly excited to be exhibiting for the first time, I tried not to listen, but it came back louder (Cherry Blossom Version) and You were always too much, and never enough (Swarm Version).

 What is your chief enemy of creativity?